Om Swami

-Om Swami is a spiritual leader and a bestselling author who resides in his ashram in the Himalayan foothills.
-He is the founder of the Black Lotus App and os.me, a writing platform.
+Om Swami is a business leader, spiritual leader and a bestselling author who resides in his ashram in the Himalayan foothills.
+He is the founder of the Sadhana App, the Black Lotus App, the Wildr App and os.me, a writing platform.
 Before renunciation, he was a successful tech entrepreneur.
 Swami is the bestselling author of more than fifteen books on meditation, wellness, and spirituality, such as Kundalini: An Untold Story, The Wellness Sense, and If Truth Be Told: A Monk's Memoir.
 He has also documented his experiences on meditation for over 15,000 hours in his well-received book A Million Thoughts.

 Early life

 Showing a deep inclination towards spirituality from an early age, Swami studied a range of Vedic and astrological texts.
 He quit his job as a part-time editor for a weekly business newspaper to pursue graduation and post-graduation degrees from Australia.

 Education and early career

 Swami graduated with a Bachelor of Business from University of Western Sydney in 2000 and with a Master of Business Administration from University of Technology Sydney in 2002.
 Later, he started a software business in Australia and expanded its operations to the United States, Canada, United Kingdom, and India over the next six years.
 He became a millionaire owing to his IT company.
 Later, Swami moved back to India.